j-1git/flirone-v4l2/README.md

 The raw thermal on `/dev/video1` has 16 bits (65536 gray levels) encoded on a RGB video stream with B as the MSB and G as the LSB.
 This stream is useful for video processing the raw image.

-A typical scene don't span the whole rabge of temperatures that can de measured with the FLIR ONE PRO (-20°C to 400°C).
-For instance a tipical room image with electrical equipment has about 1.5% this range (about 1000 levels wide), and a typical face image 0.6% to 0.7% this range (about 400 to 500 levels wide).
+A typical scene don't span the whole range of temperatures that can be measured with the FLIR ONE PRO (-20°C to 400°C).
+For instance a typical room image with electrical equipment has about 1.5% this range (about 1000 levels wide), and a typical face image 0.6% to 0.7% this range (about 400 to 500 levels wide).

-With such a narrow range a raw image even color coded the fine details of thermal variation can not be percieved by human eye.
+With such a narrow range a raw image even color coded the fine details of thermal variation can not be perceived by human eye.

-For visualizing purposes the image stream on `/dev/video3` is dynamically rescaled at each frame, allowing to see slight temperatre differences on image.
+For visualizing purposes the image stream on `/dev/video3` is dynamically rescaled at each frame, allowing to see slight temperature differences on image.

-At each frame the lower level is the minimal termperature found on image, and the higher one the maximum temperature found.
+At each frame the lower level is the minimal temperature found on image, and the higher one the maximum temperature found.
 This range is rescaled to 8 but (256 levels) encoded to colors according the palette chosen.

-This enables a good visualization of the thermal image, but turns it useless for image processing (at least without a temperature reference spot on the image) as the levels ar relative to the scene and not absolute (that is why we provided the) raw thermal stream on `/dev/video1`.
+This enables a good visualization of the thermal image, but turns it useless for image processing (at least without a temperature reference spot on the image) as the levels are relative to the scene and not absolute (that is why we provided the) raw thermal stream on `/dev/video1`.

 ## Image overlays

 The image stream on `/dev/video3` have some features overlayed to the image:
 * a center image indicator for indicating the spot where temperature indicated on the status bar is being measured
 * a temperature status bar indicating:
-  * the mimimum temperature found on image;
+  * the minimum temperature found on image;
-  * the temperature at the cernter image indicator (taken as an average of four pixels around the center);
+  * the temperature at the center image indicator (taken as an average of four pixels around the center);
   * the maximum temperature found on image
 * a pair of crosshairs on vertical `|` and other horizontal `<` to indicate the hottest point on the image.